California's MCLE requirement can be satisfied only with approved education.

 - other media

-Go to the State Bar Online CLE catalog of courses or go to Versa-Tape's State Bar page for audio education programs sponsored by sections of the State Bar.
+Go to the State Bar Online CLE catalog of courses for online education courses sponsored by the Sections of the State Bar.

 Self-Assessment [Rule 2.83(B)] [self-study]